How to use the Cablebus in Mexico City

 Journey time between the 2 terminus stations is 20 minutes.

-Sign at the Vasco de Quiroga station
+Cablebus station at Vasco de Quiroga

 Turnstiles at the Vasco de Quiroga Cablebús station:

-Turnstiles at the Vasco de Quiroga Cablebús station
+Vasco de Quiroga cablebús station

-To enter, you need to tap your Metro card on the card reader:
+To enter, you need to tap your Metro Card on the card reader:

-card reader for the Cablebús in CDMX
+card reader for the cablebus in Mexico city

 Each cabin takes 10 people: